btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Synchronization.md

 If you want to run BTCPay Server inside a docker-compose, and that you have the data directory (`.bitcoin`) of a fully synched node on your docker host, then you can reuse it easily for BTCPay Server.

 To do that, follow the following steps :
 * Do the normal setup according to [this instruction](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md).
 Note the `opt-save-storage` environment variable, which is used to enable various pruning levels.
-If you do not want to prune your exiting data directory, then omit the following line in your BTCPay docker deployment: `export BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-save-storage-s"`.
+If you do not want to prune your exiting data directory, then omit the following line in your BTCPay Server docker deployment: `export BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-save-storage-s"`.
 * Once `btcpay-setup.sh` is over, turn down the docker compose with `btcpay-down.sh`.
 * Login as root with `sudo su -`.
 * Open the docker's volume for bitcoind : `cd /var/lib/docker/volumes/generated_bitcoin_datadir/`, and check its content with `ls -la`.
 You should see only one directory named `_data`.